Podcast Dinner with the President

 The scene was suddenly alive with security guards, to the alarm of everyone.
 We learned that the cable had been hastily installed during World War II by the Navy.
 Records of its location were inaccurate, hence our innocent intrusion.
 This startling experience was handled with calmness; not even the President reprimanded us for the deep digging.
 However, months later he asked me if I had found any other interesting objects in my gardening pursuits!

 We continued to dig.
 The garden area was filled with rubble and relics and yielded many curiosities, such as Civil War horseshoes and bits of pots from the old greenhouses.
 We dug out the whole area to a depth of four feet and filled it with fertile soil.
-With
+With new soil in place and Mr. Williams at work, my thoughts turned to finding available plant material.
+The magnolias I imagined planting there would be hard to find.

 There were, however, seemingly forgotten groves of interesting trees in the vast public land of the federal city, where old plant material had been allowed to grow in a state of apparent abandon.
 Near the Tidal Basin and behind the rambling wartime Navy buildings (since torn down) I finally found the four magnolias.
 Forgotten for many years, these trees had survived both men and war.
 They were balled and burlapped and moved by a crane from obscurity to the White House, where they took root in President Kennedy’s Rose Garden.